Understanding the BBB ratings

 What is Sky Blue Credit’s BBB Rating?

-Being accredited with the BBB and having a letter grading are two completely different things.
-According to the BBB, there are cases where they will not rate the business.
-Two simple reason are that they don’t have enough information about the business or they just haven’t gotten around to adding a grade for the business.
+Although Sky Blue is not accredited with the BBB, they have a letter grading rating of an A+.
+According to the BBB, there are cases where they will not rate the business when it is not accredited.
+Two simple reasons are that they don’t have enough information about the business or they just haven’t gotten around to adding a grade for the business.